 In conclusion, as the global financial landscape continues to evolve, solutions that offer flexibility, resilience, and scale will remain at the forefront, guiding institutions through the complexities of integration and ensuring smooth operations irrespective of geographical boundaries.

-Prior to Form3 from Barclaycard Payment Acceptance (card acquiring) where, as Product Director, he was a member of the Executive Committee and responsible for P&L, product management, strategy development, vendor selection and management, digital transformation and M&A.
+As Product Director for Barclaycard Payment Acceptance (card acquiring) he was a member of the Executive Committee and responsible for P&L, product management, strategy development, vendor selection and management, digital transformation and M&A.